coderDude3703A/hello_world/README.md

 HI HUMAN!

-This is me PROGRAMMINGTEEN, I like python and c++ :)
+This is me coderDude3703A :)